simonrsantana/sparse-implicit-processes/README.md

 <img src="synthetic_cases/bimodal_case.png" alt="Bimodal results estiamtes (alpha = 1.0)" width="650"/>

+#### <em>There were some problems related to time scalability of the model.
+They seem to be solved here, and the method appears much faster as well</em>

 #### Function samples from the prior depending on the initial values of the variances